 The terrible milestone was re-launched on Twitter by climatologist Eric Hothaus:

-While the difference in itself may seem insignificant (and it shouldn't), it is another sign that humanity is pushing the boundaries: just a week ago a report indicated how the extinction of 1 million species was directly caused by human activity.
+While the difference itself may seem irrelevant (and it shouldn't), it's another sign that humanity is pushing the limits: just a week ago a report indicated how the extinction of 1 million species was directly caused by human activity.

 The increase in the presence of carbon dioxide is a very important fact, due to the properties that this acid oxide has to retain heat: the entire ecosystem increases in temperature as the concentration of CO2 increases.

-And that's not the only thing: floods and extreme weather phenomena such as cyclones and typhoons will also increase, fires will be even more frequent, and it is "only" 2 degrees higher (however this is the "least worst" scenario).
+And that's not the only thing: floods and extreme weather phenomena such as cyclones and typhoons will also increase, fires will be even more frequent, and it is "only" 2 degrees centigrade more (this however is the "least worst" scenario).